Firelack/apptimer/README.md

 ## 🔧 Notes

 - Some comments and function names are still in French; they will be updated in a future version.

+## To do

+- Add duplicate routine option